 Daniel has experience as a preschool and Kindergarten assistant and has worked as a substitute grades teacher and with children on the autism spectrum.
 He attended Waldorf schools himself and was an intern for several years at a Camphill community in Germany working with the adult special needs community.
 He taught ESL in Sao Paulo, Brazil and is fluent in four languages including German, Portuguese, and Spanish.
 In addition, he has worked as a professional bread baker specializing in slow fermentation processes and handcrafted/artisan methods.

-Grades (growing a grade a year up to eighth grade)
+Grades 1-5 (growing a grade a year up to grade 8)

 Class One Teacher

 Tracy has been with Berkeley Rose since 2015, starting as the Games teacher, Afternoon Program teacher, and go-to substitute while she completed her teacher training.
 Recently, she was the Steiner scholar which has allowed her to apprentice and observe in all the classes at our school and in other Waldorf schools in the area.
 All the children in the school know her.
 The rising first-graders at both campuses have a twinkle in their eye toward her when she passes.
-We are truly blessed to have her take our children over the rainbow bridge in the fall.
+We are truly blessed to have her lead the class of 2025 over the rainbow bridge and into the grades.

 Class Three Teacher